 To roast coffee, our roasting staff design the schedule for the day and begin by loading a set batch of green coffee into the Loring.
 Once the batch is loaded, the roast cycle begins.
 A typical batch starts around 400°F, goes for 15-20 minutes depending on the coffee and style of roast and finishes between 420-450°F. In the latter stages of a roast cycle, the coffee will give off a lot of smoke, which is incinerated by the unique design of the Loring roaster.
 This is a great example of why the Loring’s design is such a great fit for us as a company as we remain conscious of our environmental footprint.

 Two terms specific to any roast cycle are “first crack” and “second crack.”
 These both refer to a physical transformation the beans undergo while roasting.
 Green coffee beans retain a lot of moisture and this moisture is continually evaporating during the roast cycle.
 When the coffee reaches about 395°F, the moisture evaporation builds up to the point of literally splitting the bean open, causing an audible noise known as first crack.
 Then, as the roast progresses, coffee naturally takes on CO2 during the roast cycle.
 If the roast goes long and dark enough, this buildup of CO2 will cause another physical and audible change in the makeup of the coffee, splitting the bean further and causing what is known as second crack.
-Some of our darker roasts, which we call our Stout roasts, reach second crack because of their length of time in the roaster and the final temperature of the roast.
+Some of our darker roasts, reach second crack because of their length of time in the roaster and the final temperature of the roast.

 SOURCING OUR COFFEE